HomeTop HeadlinesTrump’s Nine Words Spark Online Fury

 Trump’s Nine Words Spark Online Fury

-President Donald Trump ignited strong criticism on Sunday evening, March 1, after he sidestepped pressing inquiries about U.S. military actions in Iran to instead commend newly added statues in the White House Rose Garden, telling reporters: “Unbelievable statues, you’ll see.
+President Donald Trump ignited strong criticism on Sunday evening, March 1, 2026, after he sidestepped pressing inquiries about U.S. military actions in Iran to instead commend newly added statues in the White House Rose Garden, telling reporters his focus in nine words: “Unbelievable statues, you’ll see.
 Come and look at them.”

-As journalists called out questions regarding the mission’s purpose and whom Trump envisioned leading Iran after Khamenei’s death, he paused to admire newly placed statues of Thomas Jefferson and Benjamin Franklin, installed while he was away.
+As journalists called out questions regarding the mission’s purpose and who Trump envisioned leading Iran after Khamenei’s death, he paused to admire newly placed statues of Thomas Jefferson, Alexander Hamilton, and Benjamin Franklin, installed while he was away.
 When a reporter asked whether he had any words for the families of fallen U.S. troops, Trump walked off without replying.

 CNN’s Kaitlan Collins noted that Trump declined to talk with reporters during the Air Force One flight back from Florida, a departure from his usual approach.
 He did speak with several reporters by phone over the weekend as events unfolded.